We run a number of services in Edinburgh and Fife for people who currently are, or are at risk of becoming homeless.

 - plan how to use the skills you have developed when you move on from the service

-We offer a range of services in Edinburgh and Fife:
+We offer a range of services in Central Scotland:

-- A qualification in Tenancy and Citizenship which equips participants with the skills to sustain a tenancy and be an active member of their community
+- Link Academy offers a qualification in Tenancy and Citizenship which equips participants with the skills to sustain a tenancy and be an active member of their community

 If you would like more information about the services we offer or would like to access any of the services listed above please contact us.